smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

  8. Send `DialNumber`.
  9. Start phone call.
 ***
-Since this proposal is a proposal for sharing POI data, it is assumed that Navi App has already been started.
+Since this proposal is a proposal for sharing POI data, it is assumed that Navigation App has already been started.
 So, navi selection and specified Nav iApp launch methods are not defined.